javierriveracastro/betteroll-swade/README.md

 You can use this to quickly add modifiers to a roll.

 Click on any element to selec it, its background will turn white.
 If you click on it again, its background will become red.
-Finally, another click will deselect it changing it backgond to the same as the char window.
+Finally, another click will deselect it changing it background to the same as the char window.

 White backgrounds elements will be used in the next roll ant automatically deselected.
 Red backgounds ones will be keep after the roll, until you deselect them manually.